-Christ Church Community Afternoons
+Christ Church Community Worship

 The afternoons offer a wonderful opportunity for parents, carers, staff, governors and members of the Church community to come together for afternoon tea.
 Cakes and scones are enjoyed by all and there is always a lovely atmosphere in the dining room and a real sense of community spirit.

 Afternoon tea has always been followed by community Collective Worship in the main hall led by our pupils, accompanied by Reverend Paul.
 As always our wonderful children lead the singing with their favourite hymns and songs.

 We are always grateful to those who come along; for their support in embracing the opportunity to strengthen our links with the Church and for their generous donations to our chosen charities throughout the year.